Nobody wants to be fired by their home insurer.

 Renting out your home for extra cash could leave you in a lot of financial hot water with your insurer.

-Clark has talked in the past about sites like VRBO.com, HomeAway.com and Airbnb.com as a way to get a deal if you’re looking for a rental, but also as a way to supplement your income when you’re the owner of the property.
+Money expert Clark Howard has talked in the past about sites like VRBO.com, HomeAway.com and Airbnb.com as a way to get a deal if you’re looking for a rental.
+Meanwhile, it’s also a way to supplement your income when you’re the owner of the property.

 The insurance industry has not caught up with the realities of the sharing economy.
 Here’s hoping it soon does!